Boarding - Admissions

-11+ boarding applicants sit the entrance exam in school in September, along with day applicants.
-If they miss this date, they have the opportunity to take the Boarders' Entrance Test on 1 February 2017.
+11+ boarding applicants sit the entrance exam in school on 24 September 2022 along with day applicants.
+If they miss this date, they have the opportunity to take the Boarders' Entrance Test in January 2023.
+If you would like to take the Entrance Test but have missed these dates, please contact us to see if we can make separate arrangements.

 Entry at 12+, 13+, 14+ and 16